 If you decide not to stay in homestay accommodation, there are some alternatives you may like to consider.

-Please note that the Hawthorn-Melbourne Accommodation Office cannot organise shared accommodation for you before or after arrival.
+Please note that Hawthorn-Melbourne staff cannot organise shared accommodation for you before or after arrival.
 We do not interview people who offer or advertise shared accommodation.
 The advice below is general advice to help you if you want to find your own independent accommodation in Melbourne.

 If you have not had time to book long-term accommodation, or you are not sure what sort of accommodation you prefer, we can help with temporary accommodation options when you arrive in Melbourne.